marcusvinicius2603/versus/README.md

 ## Quick start

 1. Fork the project;
-2. Clone the repository on your local machine.
+2. Clone the repository on your local machine:
 - `git clone https://github.com/plcpinho/versus.git`

 Read the Contributing section for a collaboration page quick guide.